Overstimulation

 Blog Posts with the term: Overstimulation

-Socialisation is a term that often surfaces when talking about puppies, yet its exact meaning may elude people.
-In essence,...
+Understanding Puppy Socialisation Socialisation is a term that often surfaces when talking about puppies, yet its exact meaning may elude people.
+In essence, it refers to the process of preparing a puppy to cope confidently with the variety of experiences she...